globusgenomics/genomics-manage/README.md

 {
     # instance name
     "name": "test1.globusgenomics.org",
-    # branch name or use current release at main.config which picks a release from releases.config
+    # branch name or use current release at main.config which picks a release from releases.config, if you want to use a different repo, specify "repo##branch", such as "https://github.com/globusgenomics/genomics-galaxy-dev.git##dev"
     "genomics_galaxy_version": "current_release",
     # volumes to attach to the instance
     "volumes": {